- Duration: 9 Days Tour / 8 Nights

 - Tour Type: Private

+Discover the wonders of ancient and modern Egypt in 9 days Tour visiting Cairo and Alexandria attractions, as well as Sharm El Sheikh.
 Everyone wishes to experience all kinds of wonder while on vacation, including the ancient in the legendary everlasting towns of Cairo and Alexandria and the tropical in the hypnotic city resort of Sharm El Sheikh.
-While visiting the magnificent Cairo attractions, such as the Giza pyramid complex, the Cairo citadel, the Egyptian museum, Khan al Khalili bazaar, and the attractions of the pearl of the Mediterranean Alexandria, such as the Qaitbey citadel, the catacombs, and the Alexandria library, before travelling to the jewel of the Red Sea Sharm El Sheik, you will experience paradise on earth and feel the highest levels of joy and tranquilly.
-For the experience you deserve, make a reservation today.
+While visiting the magnificent Cairo attractions, such as the Giza Pyramid complex, the Cairo Citadel, the Egyptian museum, Khan al Khalili bazaar, and the attractions of the pearl of the Mediterranean Alexandria, such as the Qaitbey Citadel, the catacombs, and the Alexandria library, before traveling to the jewel of the Red Sea Sharm El Sheik, you will experience paradise on earth and feel the highest levels of joy and tranquility.
+For the experience you deserve, make a reservation today for this wonderful 9 days tour package

 - The Catacombs